megaphone/heroku-buildpack-ffmpeg/README.md

 Usage
 -----

-To use this buildpack at it to the start of your buildpacks with the command:
+To use this buildpack add it to the start of your buildpacks list with:

     $ heroku buildpacks:add --index 1 https://github.com/tastemade/heroku-buildpack-ffmpeg --app <app-name>

-Confirm that it is in the path with:
+Confirm that it is in the list with:

     $ heroku buildpacks --app <app-name>